alphagov/govuk-import-export-prototype/guide/import-goods-outside-eu/make-import-declaration.markdown

 ^You may be able to use a simplified export procedure to [speed up the export process](/apply-simplified-declaration-procedure-sdp-imports-exports.html).^

 ##Using software
-Search online for commercial software using ICS.
+Search online for commercial software that uses ICS.

 ### Develop your own software
 You can also develop software if it’s compatible with the UK Trader Interface Specifications [(TIS)](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/382876/tis-ics-2-5.pdf)(PDF, 1.51MB).

 ##Using ICS

 If you only make export declarations occasionally you can use the online ICS (Import Control System).

-^This is a lengthy and complicated process - the vast majority of smaller exporters use a freight forwarder or agent to make a declaration for them.^ s1.
+^This is a lengthy and complicated process - the vast majority of smaller exporters use a freight forwarder or agent to make a declaration for them.^

+s1.
 You’ll need an EORI number - how you get one depends on whether you're [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [not registered for VAT.](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport) s2.
 [Register with HMRC’s Import Control System (Import Control System)](https://online.hmrc.gov.uk/registration/organisation)(ICS). s3.
 You’ll be sent an activation code in the post.
 The envelope will be marked 'Government Gateway'.
 The letter can take up to a week to arrive after you register.
 You’ll need your Activation Code to activate the service.